lauriz007/AssessmentCenter/README.md

 # Assessment Center

-This is a demo sample for preparation of the assessment center.
+This is a demo sample for the assessment center.
 Open index.html with the Chrome Browser (Tested with 74.0.3729.131 version).
 Other browsers should work as well, but please use Chrome.

 # Requirements for the task
   - You have to fork this repository.
 If you do not have Github user, please create it.